sjmio/sjm.io/_posts/2012-02-19-circle-from-3-points.md

   - code
 ---

-It goes like this--You have 3 points and you want to solve for a circle whose permitter runs through each point.
-I've used this nifty way of defining a circle on two separate projects in the past.
-One was for a game I was making, and the other was for an interactive visualization.
-You're probably more interested in dropping it into your own code, vs. understanding all the nitty-gritty maths of how it works.
-So I'll spare you those details.
-See the examples below to view it in action and to help you get ideas flowing.
+It goes like this--You have 3 points and you want the equation of a circle whose permitter runs through each of the points.
+This is a nifty way to define a circle, something I've used on two projects in the past.
+You're probably more interested in dropping it into your own code, So I'll spare you the mathy details.
+See the examples below to view it in action.

 <script type="text/javascript">